 In this step-by-step tutorial, learn how to configure and validate your WorkOS webhooks from your development machine by using ngrok's secure, public URLs.

-Learn the key differences between SP-initiated SSO and IdP-initiated authentication, as well as the security vulnerabilities inherent to IdP authentication.
+Learn the key differences between SP-initiated SSO and IdP-initiated authentication.

 When Is It a Good Time to Start Enterprise Sales?

 Jim Barksdale once said, “There [are] only two ways to make money in business: One is to bundle; the other is unbundle.”
 Here's when you should bundle your product for enterprise sales.

 How Our Engineering Team Communicates Asynchronously Through Writing

 In this blog post you'll learn how the Engineering team at WorkOS communicates asynchronously using Threads

 Changelogs are important communication tools, and should be made for people to enjoy reading.
 Here are five decisions we made to make the best changelog we possibly could.